Concrete Fire Resistance Calculator

-The SkyCiv Fire Resistance Calculator calculates the Fire Resistance Period (FRP) achieved by a reinforced concrete section.
+The SkyCiv Concrete Fire Resistance Calculator calculates the fire resistance of concrete by finding the fire resistance period (FRP) achieved by a reinforced concrete section.
 Whilst reinforced concrete is a fire-resistant material, prolonged exposure to high temperature causes a reduction in the strength of a concrete section, which will eventually lead to structural failure.
 Building codes require structural concrete elements to have a minimum fire resistance period during which the element will maintain its structural integrity.

 SkyCiv offers tools to calculate concrete FRP in accordance with the following codes: